Automotive Connector Pliers, Why Do You Need Them

 What are connector pliers?

-Connector pliers are a specialty tool for disconnecting electrical connectors, block-mounted sensors, and fuel line adapter fittings.
+Connector/disconnect pliers are special pliers for disconnecting electrical connectors, block-mounted sensors, and fuel line adapter fittings.
 They allow you to easily pinch a connector and pull it off in seconds.

 Typically, connector pliers have bent narrow tips that squeeze on the connector tabs to release them.
 At the same time, the hooks offer a solid bite onto the tabs that enables you to easily pull out even the more stubborn connectors.